krithash/CCNA-Networking-Portfolio/Labs/README.md

 * WAN links enable communication between multiple LAN networks
 * Connectivity can be verified using ping and routing tables

+### Files

+* DHCP_NTP.pkt

 ---

-## Files

-* DHCP_NTP.pkt

 ## Week 6 – NAT, PAT, ACL & Port Security

 ### Topics

-- Dynamic NAT using Public IP Pool
+* Dynamic NAT using a Public IP Pool
-- PAT (NAT Overload) using Public IP Pool
+* PAT (NAT Overload) using a Public IP Pool
-- Access Control Lists (ACLs)
+* Access Control Lists (ACLs)
-- Switch Port Security
+* Switch Port Security
-- NAT Translation Verification
+* NAT Translation Verification
-- End-to-End Connectivity Testing
+* End-to-End Connectivity Testing

 ### Key Learnings

-- Dynamic NAT provides one-to-one translation using a pool of public IP addresses
+* Dynamic NAT provides one-to-one translation using a pool of public IP addresses
-- PAT (NAT Overload) allows multiple hosts to share public IP addresses through port/identifier translation
+* PAT (NAT Overload) allows multiple hosts to share public IP addresses through port/identifier translation
-- ACLs can be used to identify traffic that should be translated
+* ACLs can be used to identify traffic that should be translated
-- NAT translation tables help visualize address translation processes
+* NAT translation tables help visualize address translation processes
-- Port Security enhances access-layer security by limiting device access on switch ports
+* Port Security enhances access-layer security by limiting device access on switch ports
-- Sticky MAC addresses allow switches to dynamically learn and secure connected devices
+* Sticky MAC addresses allow switches to dynamically learn and secure connected devices
-- Verification commands are essential for validating NAT and security configurations
+* Verification commands are essential for validating NAT and security configurations

 ### Files

-- NAT_PortSecurity.pkt
+* NAT_PortSecurity.pkt

+---

-This repository will be updated as I progress through my CCNA journey.
+This repository will continue to grow as I explore more advanced CCNA concepts and real-world networking scenarios.